gioannidis/deb_package_statistics/README.md

 - Implement the core functionality of the code.
 - Refactor the code for readability across different classes and/or modules.
 - Optimize the time complexity to find the top `K` packages.
+- Set up the `unittest` framework, construct test data, and provide unit test(s).
 - Provide documentation as module, function, or class docstrings.
-- Write explanatory inline comments to illustrate the rationale be hind the implementation decisions.
+- Write explanatory inline comments to illustrate the rationale behind the implementation decisions.
+- Implement small features outside of the scope of the [original instructions](#original-instructions), e.g., allow users tune the `K` parameter.

 [contents]: https://wiki.debian.org/RepositoryFormat#A.22Contents.22_indices
 [google-python]: https://google.github.io/styleguide/pyguide.html